Cartrigger/QCXRSupport/README.md

 # QCXRsoonbot
-A shitty bot made in JS
+A okay bot made in JS using DJS and Node.
-Atleast this doesn't suck the most.

-You can see I suck at this and shouldn't be doing this :>

 How to setup this bot: